dtcenter/METdataio/METdbLoad/docs/Users_Guide/installation.rst

 Download the application:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Download METdatadb into an installation directory.
+Download METdataio into an installation directory.
 Programs can be run from the ush subdirectory.

 .. code-block:: ini

-  git clone https://github.com/dtcenter/METdatadb [install]/METdatadb
+  git clone https://github.com/dtcenter/METdataio [install]/METdataio
-  cd [install]/METdatadb/METdbLoad/ush
+  cd [install]/METdataio/METdbLoad/ush

-Create a METdatadb database:
+Create a METdataio database:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Data must be loaded into a database which has the prefix \'\mv_\'\, e.g. mv_met_data.
 This database must be structured with the METviewer mv_mysql.sql schema: